- Biological Inventions

 - There should be no unreasonable interference with the normal exploitation of the patent.

-In this case, if Mr. Bowman or any other purchaser would have been allowed to make copy of the patented seeds which were purchased legally, then the right of the Monsanto to “make” under Section 35 U. S. C. §154(a)(1)Patent Act would have been infringed and this would given rise to a situation where nobody would buy seeds from Monsanto since they could grow the seeds, leaving Monsanto with no award for its invention which is the object of patent law.
+In this case, if Mr. Bowman or any other purchaser would have been allowed to make a copy of the patented seeds which were purchased legally, then the right of the Monsanto to “make” under Section 35 U. S. C. §154(a)(1)Patent Act would have been infringed and this would be given rise to a situation where nobody would buy seeds from Monsanto since they could grow the seeds, leaving Monsanto with no award for its invention which is the object of patent law.

-The court has limited the holding to the facts of the case only as it observed that the doctrine of patent exhaustion would apply in circumstances where the article’s self-replication might get out of purchaser’s control or might be incidental in using the article itself.
+The court has limited the holding to the facts of the case only as it observed that the doctrine of patent exhaustion would apply in circumstances where the article’s self-replication might get out of the purchaser’s control or might be incidental in using the article itself.

-If we see this case under the Indian law, the result will be totally different.
+If we see this case under Indian law, the result will be totally different.
 As a signatory to TRIPS, India has incorporated patent law but as far as plant varieties are concerned Article 27.3 provides that a member state can either make it a patentable subject matter or may protect it under sui generis system.
-India has opted for sui generis system and has enacted Protection of Plant Varieties and Farmers Right Act, 2001, keeping in mind the economical and social situations of the country.
+India has opted for a sui generis system and has enacted the Protection of Plant Varieties and Farmers Right Act, 2001, keeping in mind the economical and social situations of the country.
 So Indian law provides the two important flexibilities:

 – seeds and plant varieties are not patentable in India.

-– Section 39 of PPVF Act, 2001 provides for “Farmer’s Rights” and allows the farmers to re-sow the seeds.
+– Section 39 of the PPVF Act, 2001 provides for “Farmer’s Rights” and allows the farmers to re-sow the seeds.